spacetimeengineer/mupy/README.md

 ## System Codes
-So the whole idea behind a system-code was that it was this thing which would theoretically speed up precision development and deployment in the fastest way deemed concievable within set requirements.
+So the whole idea behind a system-code was that it was this thing which would theoretically speed up precision development and deployment in the fastest way deemed conceivable within set requirements.
 Consider the engineer who wishes to design something and prototype it fast.
 Instead of employing the usual methods, they can save a great deal of time by programming it into a string ( 16 - 200 characters if we are being conservative ).
-Ok, ok, ok... its not that simple ofcourse, the library would needs to pre-written and certified and the hardwork has arguably already been done at that point however the system-code offers many permutations which have not of been tested before.
+Ok, ok, ok... its not that simple of-course, the library would need to be authored and certified first and the hard work has arguably already been done at that point however the system-code offers many permutations which have not of been tested before.
 But what is a system-code?
 A system-code is a finite, often short-string representation of a physical part, machine or structure ; anything in principle really.
 It is technically a seed for the creation of a digital-twin representation of that physical 'system' (generally speaking ; a part, machine or structure or anything deserving of a system-code) and all the information regarding it's operation, assembly, manufacturing, cost and material characteristics to any arbitrary degree of complexity (digital twin exists as a python class object).
-Moreover tools exist to keep these string representations short and organized within thier countless permutations set.
-Additionally system-codes serve as a name or identifier without physical uniquness and hunan readability features keeping things intuitive.
+Moreover tools exist to keep these string representations short and organized within their countless permutations set.
+Additionally system-codes serve as a name or identifier without physical uniqueness and human readability features keeping things intuitive.
 A system-code can also be thought of as something which generates resources and metadata that help users manufacture said system at reduced cost.
 These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.

 ### Properties

-- Schemaless : Individual system-codes only are required to share the same schema with system-codes that belong to the same type code.
+- Schema-less : Individual system-codes only are required to share the same schema with system-codes that belong to the same type code.
-- Seedlike : system-coded serve as a seed which when processed by mupy.core produces a digital-twin class object which is responsible for the generated code and renderings.
+- Seed-like : system-coded serve as a seed which when processed by mupy.core produces a digital-twin class object which is responsible for the generated code and renderings.
 - Constituent-Codes:

-    - family-code : Serves as a namespace code.
+    - family-code : Serves as a name-space code.
-    - type-code : Serves as a namespace code.
+    - type-code : Serves as a name-space code.
-    - parameterization-code : Serves as the inputs which tune the values the hardware .
+    - parametrization-code : Serves as the inputs which tune the values the hardware .
-    - manufacturing-code : Serves as a namespace code.
+    - manufacturing-code : Serves as a name-space code.
 (Not yet implemented)
     - material-code : Describes Material.
 (Not yet implemented)

 ## Family Codes
-Family codes serve as a kind of namespace code (it may be changed to a namespace code in time) which references a particular library of scad functions in most cases currently and is always set as the first code within the system-code string separated by a dash ('-').
+Family codes serve as a kind of name-space code (it may be changed to a name-space code in time) which references a particular library of scad functions in most cases currently and is always set as the first code within the system-code string separated by a dash ('-').
 A family code references a family of possible parts which is into 'types' which usually are of a similar style or framework regarding geometric rules set by the author.
-Types maintain thier own parameterization or schema ; this means that for a given type the schema is specific to that type although it is possible that this rule can be relaxed in time with better progrmamming ; meaning that even types can maintain shifting schemas depending on parameterization choices.
+Types maintain their own parametrization or schema ; this means that for a given type the schema is specific to that type although it is possible that this rule can be relaxed in time with better programming ; meaning that even types can maintain shifting schemas depending on parametrization choices.

 ## Type Codes
 A system-code serves to identify a general system (literally anything physical, especially technological or worth manufacturing) and generate resources and metadata which help users manufacture said system at reduced cost.
-These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.
+These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and interpret complex manufacturing and assembly information.

 ## Schemas
-Schemas reference the patturn the system codes obey when storing parameterization information.
+Schemas reference the pattern the system codes obey when storing parametrization information.

 # History

-This package was developed over six year period where it began as a thought experiment which then turned into a real experiment which then became a set of research and development operations which then became a set of programmable utilities for 3D printing purposes and then that was reenvisioned an API / CLI python package built for open source.
+This package was developed over six year period where it began as a thought experiment which then turned into a real experiment which then became a set of research and development operations which then became a set of programmable utilities for 3D printing purposes and then that was re-envisioned an API / CLI python package built for open source.

 ## Some context...

-In the beginning before I began development of mupy I had experienced a plethera of innefficiencies, difficulties and realities regarding research, development and manufacturing innefficiencies which were so difficult to overcome that I considered quitting engineering altogether.
+In the beginning before I began development of mupy I had experienced a plethora of inefficiencies, difficulties and realities regarding research, development and manufacturing inefficiencies which were so difficult to overcome that I considered quitting engineering altogether.
 I have very big goals but not the kind you kind.
-My problem was my that I essentially needed to scale my developments on such a level and needed to build bigger systems (which could tap into efficiency of scale functions) but I lacked the time and resources to do so and when I finnally did acomplish something interesting I seemed to lack the passion to guide the projects thereaftearwards.
-I needed something new and something I could build momentum on for the rest of my life, infact it would be built into the project.
+My problem was my that I essentially needed to scale my developments on such a level and needed to build bigger systems (which could tap into efficiency of scale functions) but I lacked the time and resources to do so and when I finally did accomplish something interesting I seemed to lack the passion to guide the projects thenceforwards.
+I needed something new and something I could build momentum on for the rest of my life, in-fact it would be built into the project.
 A game changer really.
 I decided that I would only focus on a big goal and the requirements and through constraints to see that goal through.

 ### Primary Requirement & Constraint : Mandate Extreme Requirements and Constraints